mattbeckley/PDALIntro/IntrotoPDAL_Part1.md

 - Note the counts section displays the lidar classification and its point count per class.

 # Exercises <a name ="exercises"></a>
+- Inspect the laz files in the /data directory or download a small dataset of your own from [OpenTopography](https://opentopography.org/)
+- Determine the coordinate system, and classifications present in the data
+- How many return numbers are there for this dataset?
+How many first returns? (hint:use method to get information on Classifications, except replace "Classification" with variable for the Return Number.
+Not sure what the Return Number variable name is?
+Use the schema option to find out)